mhorn71/StarinetPythonLogger/README.md

 Install Instructions
 ====================

-You need to install the following two additional python packages.
+You need to install the following additional python packages.

     The Adafruit BBIO Library
     -------------------------